Transcendent-Tapir/Distorted-Domains/setting/arko-station.md

 7 | More or less time passing than would seem logical 8 | Room where you can be walking on the floor or ceiling depending on where you entered

+### The Forgotten Sectors

+sometimes sections of the station become lost, losing all connections to the rest of the station.
+Forgotten sectors can't be found, instead they find you, with unusual doors and pathways that disappear if you look away too long.
+Such as a spiral staircase coming out of a wall, or a ladder inside a walk in freezer.
+The only way to escape the a forgotten sector is to hope that you live long enough for the station to release you.
+Forgotten Sectors often have a higher than normal occurence of spacetime anomalies, radiation, and other unidentified energies.
+Due to this, they are full of unusual and dangerous lifeforms.

 #### Rewards and Assets

 D8 | Thingy | Thing | of | Stuff